EvacuKids Youth Outreach Program

 Fostering preparedness and literacy, the program teaches students about the science behind hurricanes, cyclonic formation, and other naturally occurring phenomena.
 Curiosity of the natural world is reinforced through the promotion of critical thinking and reasoning skills.
 Evacuation routes are important map features and EvacuKids are challenged to engage in spatial reasoning to locate the Louisiana coastline, Mississippi River, the City of New Orleans, their neighborhood, and their nearest Evacuspot.
 This learned preparedness expertise empowers children and youth to act before and during storms.
 Ultimately, our curriculum and coordinators foster self-sufficient, informed citizens who contribute to creating a sustainable, safer community.

 The curriculum combines emergency preparedness, literacy enrichment, science exploration, and mapping/spatial recognition.
 The most important component of the EvacuKids program is emergency preparedness.
-For Orleans Parish, we want to ensure students leave with a complete understanding of City Assisted Evacuation (CAE), including the ability to identify and locate their closest evacuation pick-up-point, or Evacuspot.
+For Orleans Parish, we want to ensure students leave with a complete understanding of City-Assisted Evacuation (CAE), including the ability to identify and locate their closest Evacuspot.
 Once equipped with this knowledge each student leaves the program with new methods to prepare for disasters, and they share this information within their families and neighborhoods.
 Based on programming experience, the EvacuKids curriculum also combats the low literacy rate in New Orleans by integrating spelling, writing, and reading comprehension enrichment activities into fun, hands-on experiments.